mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ## The most terrifying 10 minutes of 2023

 One lazy Saturday afternoon in February, I heard a knock on my door.
-Standing on my porch was a mid-forties guy in jeans and a windbreaker.
+Standing on my porch was a mid-fifties guy in jeans and a windbreaker.
 I opened the door, still in my pajamas.

 "Are you the TinyPilot guy?" he asked me.